Artist/designer residencies

 Every year since 2017, POPatelier Bijou has invited an international artist into residence.

-In 2024, David Bielander, a Swiss artist based in Munich, is invited to work in the studio and to interact with students, particularly as part of the Charivari workshop.
+• In 2024, David Bielander, a Swiss artist based in Munich, is invited to work in the studio and to exchange ideas with the students, particularly within the framework of the Charivari workshop.

-For 2025, Manon Van Kouswijk, a Dutch-Australian artist living and working in Melbourne, has been invited.
+• In 2025, Manon van Kouswijk, a Dutch-Australian artist living and working in Melbourne, was invited.

 PAUSE Residence: